Due to the Coronavirus (COVID-19) we have had to change the way we process registrations. For further information please see our updates below.

 How many people/mourners can attend a graveside funeral?

-A maximum of only 10 mourners will be permitted to attend the Graveside when a funeral director is involved in transporting the deceased.
+Please note that a maximum of only 15 mourners will be permitted to attend the graveside when a funeral director is involved in transporting the deceased.
+This is despite government guidelines which permit up to 30.
 These should only be members of the deceased person’s household or close family members and includes those required to carry the coffin/person.

 Do I still need to adhere to the social distancing rules that have been put in place by the government?

-Those who do attend will need to adhere to social distancing at all times, including when travelling to and from the funeral, and standing no less than 2m from each other.
+Those who do attend will need to wear masks and adhere to social distancing at all times, including when travelling to and from the funeral, and standing no less than 2m from each other.

 What are the steps that need to be taken if the person has passed away from Covid-19 or what if I have symptoms of Covid-19?